SciCompMod/memilio/frontend/README.md

-# Python packages / bindings for the corona project
+# Frontend Website for Data Analysis

 This package contains the frontend website for analyzing simulations.